Who in California currently has the right to vote?

 Are a person with a juvenile wardship adjudication.

 In 2016, Gov. Jerry Brown signed AB 2466, known as “The Voting Rights Clarification.”

 The bill granted “more than 50,000 people under mandatory and post-release community supervision” the right to vote, according to the ACLU.

 Under the new law, anyone convicted of a felony, who is not currently in state or federal prison or on parole, is allowed to vote.

 The only time you cannot vote while in county jail is if you are awaiting transfer to state or federal prison; in jail for a parole violation or serving a state prison sentence under contract with a county jail; or you are currently found mentally incompetent to vote by a court.

 In order to vote from jail, a voter registration form must be requested, completed, filled out, and an application to vote-by-mail must be requested from jail staff or from a county clerk.
 Once submitted, your county election official will process and mail you a Voter Notification Card, and you will receive a vote-by-mail ballot in the mail prior to the next election.

-You may register to vote if you are 18 or over and if you are a juvenile court commitment (not an adult court conviction), to the Department of Juvenile Justice (DJJ).
+You may register to vote if you are 18 or over and if you are a juvenile court commitment (not an adult court conviction), to the Division of Juvenile Justice (DJJ).
 Counselors could answer any questions.